google/WebFundamentals/src/site/monetization/ad-monetization/include-ads.markdown

 collection: ad-monetization
 key-takeaways:
   tldr:
-    - To submit a Google AdSense application, you must be 18, have a Google Account, and address.
-If you don't already have one, create an AdSense account.
+    - To create an AdSense account, you must be 18, have a Google Account, and address.
     - Your website must be live before submitting an application, and the website content must comply with Adsense policies.
     - Create responsive ad units to ensure that your ads fit, no matter what device a user views them on.
     - Verify payment settings and wait for the money to start rolling in.